Choose a Region

 McMichael Canadian Art Collection

-Through a network of outdoor paths and hiking trails through natural stands of maple, oak and pine, visitors can explore the Ivan Eyre Sculpture Garden, a series of installations and outdoor sculptures, the Tom Thomson shack, as well as the McMichael Cemetery where six Group of Seven members as well as gallery founders Robert and Signe McMichael have been laid to rest.
+Through a network of outdoor paths and hiking trails, visitors can explore the Ivan Eyre Sculpture Garden, a series of installations and outdoor sculptures, the Tom Thomson Shack, as well as the McMichael Cemetery where six Group of Seven members as well as gallery founders Robert and Signe McMichael have been laid to rest.

-The gallery offers its visitors ever changing exhibitions, customized tours, art classes and workshops, gallery talks and lectures, and concerts.
+The gallery offers its visitors ever changing exhibitions, customized tours, art classes for both adults and children, gallery talks and workshops, family days and festivals, and concerts.

-- Hours of Operation : Open Tuesday to Sunday 10:00 am - 4:00 pm (Closed Mondays, but open on holiday Mondays, including Family Day February 20th, and Easter Monday April 17th)
+- Hours of Operation : Fall/Winter: open Tuesday to Sunday 10:00 am - 4:00 pm (closed Mondays, but open on holiday Mondays)

 - Wheelchair Accessible : Yes